chunned/nos3-guide/README.md

 ## Getting Started

-- View the installation and deployment isntructions [here](Install.md)
+- View the installation and deployment instructions [here](Install.md)
 - Learn about the project [background and architecture](Overview.md)